rakeshravidata/Pudhina/index.md

 <span style="font-weight: bold;"> <span style="color:black">2.
 Comparison of Supervised Learning Methods for Intrusion Detection in Enterprise Networks</span> <span style="float: right; ">ECML 2019 (Abstract Accepted)</span> </span>  <br>
 University of Virginia, Charlottesville<br>
 Built and deployed a framework for implementing supervise learning methods on the University of Virginia Network which delivered a accuracy of 98% and a false positive rate less than 1%.
 The deployed model is an weighted ensemble of feed forward neural network and XGBoost.
-(Funded by DARPA)<br>
+Invited to speak and present findings at <a href="https://sched.co/Lck6}">Tom Tom Applied Machine Learning Conference</a>.
+The project is funded in part by DARPA<br>

 <span style="font-weight: bold;"> <span style="color:black">3.
 Exploratory Data Analysis of the Unified Host and Network Dataset</span> <span style="float: right; ">SIEDS 2019 (Paper Accepted)</span> </span><br>
 University of Virginia, Charlottesville<br>